fioprotocol/fio.relic/docs/deployment.md

 ### Configuration
 TBD: schema creation and db user access from ed's work

 The configuration of PostgresSQL including connection handling, authentication, database administration is outlined in the PostgresQL configuration document [here](https://github.com/fioprotocol/fio.relic/blob/develop/docs/postgres-config.md).

 For further insight into the PostgreSQL database see [Getting Started](https://www.postgresql.org/docs/16/tutorial-start.html).

 ## FIO.Chronicle
 ### Build and Install
-The build and installation of FIO.Chronicle is straightforward and can be performed in just a few steps.
-As with PostgreSQL there are several configuration items to identify before doing so.
-The include;
+The build and installation of FIO.Chronicle is straightforward and can be performed in just a few steps, using the default configuration.
+As noted above, there are several configuration items that may be customized, including;
-* FIO Nodeos history port
+* FIO Nodeos State History Host and Port
-* this
-* that
+* PostgreSQL Host and Port

-Refer to the FIO.Chronicle [README](https://github.com/fioprotocol/fio.chronicle/blob/feature/bd-4660-buildinstall-updates/README.md#build-and-install-instructions) for build and installation instructions
+Refer to the FIO.Chronicle [README](https://github.com/fioprotocol/fio.chronicle/blob/feature/bd-4660-buildinstall-updates/README.md#build-and-install-instructions) for build and installation instructions.

 ### Start FIO.Chronicle
 Start the fio-chronicle-receiver